 5. Start vehicle during onsite visit.

-Your business is completing a transaction with another party.
-As part of the transaction, an onsite visit of your business is required.
+Your company is completing a transaction with another party.
+As part of the transaction, an on location visit of your location is required.

 In many cases, the lender or other party wants to verify basic things.
-For example, verifying that the business exists at the listed address, is open and operational.
+For example, verifying that your company exists at the listed address, is open and operational.

-The top 3 steps for a business inspection.
+The top 3 steps to prepare for a visit.